decentstates/net-perspective/net-perspective.org/faq.md

-In bitcoin you can also generate addresses at will, and publish relation data (transactions between addresses), but in practice you have to interact explicitly with external relation systems such as fiat, or implicitly via a transfer of physical assets (e.g. cars, houses, boats, food) which can be corrolated to your addresses.
-Additionally it requires a central ledger that permanently tracks all transactions forever.
+In bitcoin you can also generate addresses at will, and publish relation data (transactions between addresses), but in practice you have to interact explicitly with external relation systems such as fiat, or implicitly via a simultaneous to bitcoin transfer of physical assets (e.g. cars, houses, boats, food) which can be corrolated to your addresses.
+Additionally it requires a public central ledger that keeps all your transactions forever.

-With this system there is no need to interact with external systems, it is possible to create networks where each node only knows their direct relations and doesn't otherwise attach their id to personally identifiable information.
+With net-perspective there is no need to interact with external systems, it is possible to create networks where each node only knows their direct relations and doesn't otherwise attach their id to personally identifiable information.
 There is also no central public ledger for this data, you can directly send